 There are a few reasons why you might find that your betta fish tank is especially dirty.
-Some of these possible causes are overfeeding, poor aquarium maintenance, and poor source water.
+Some of these possible causes are overfeeding, poor aquarium maintenance, and a poor source of water.

 Overfeeding can quickly lead to algae problems if left untreated.
-It is best to regularly clean the substrate and filter sponge/pad to make sure that food isn’t getting stuck and leaking nutrients.
+It is best to regularly clean the substrate and filter sponge/pad to ensure food isn’t getting stuck and leaking nutrients.

 Maybe your problem doesn’t stem from overfeeding or poor aquarium maintenance; maybe your problem is at the source.

 Tap water might be convenient and readily available for a fish tank for a betta, but it is not the best choice for the tank’s longevity.